ninamarq/star-wars-expedition/README.md

 ```

 - Now, access the link on you terminal, or just try accessing `http://localhost:3000`

+If you want to watch Cypress testing, please run

+`npm run cypress:open`

 ### Thank you for being here!